NATIVE LANDSCAPING AND CONSULTING, LLC

 • Invasive species removal

 Several ornamental plants are extremely aggressive competitors, usually from exotic locations.
 These plant species outcompete native plant communities, decreasing biodiversity.
-Mechanical removal (by hand) is the most reliable way to remove these plants.
+Depending on the severity of an individual situation, there are several ways to combat invasive species.

 • Attracting wildlife